Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

 - Select Repair your computer (bottom left of the Install now screen).

-Windows 7 should boot normally.
+Windows 7 should boot as originally.

 [top of page]